Palmer Family British Military Careers

 Note: While researching these men I have learned that officer absenteeism was a problem across the British army, but was particularly an issue of regiments assigned to the West Indies (Buckley 1979, 32-34).
 Officers would be assigned to a regiment and would not join it promptly.
 They would try and exchange their posting to an undesirable regiment with a different destination, something more to their liking.
 Also, it appears that some officers may have departed their regiments ahead of schedule.
 In some cases this was due to illness or other barely acceptable excuses.
 This seems to the be the case with some of the Palmer military appointments.

-Very little is known about James, Jr., the son of Major James Palmer, Sr., and Mrs. Moore.
+Very little is known about James, Jr., the son of Major James Palmer, Sr., and an unknown woman.
 His birth was at sea on 5 November 1797.
-If his parents did not marry until 1800, as suggested above, then he would have been illegitimate.
+He might have been illegitimate.
 He married Marie Wilkins on 19 November 1818 at White Hall Battingly (probably in County Wicklow), Ireland.
-He died after 13 August 1868 probably near Rathmines, Belgrave Square, Dublin, Ireland.
+His will was probated on 13 September 1879.
+He had been living at Torquay, County Devon, England.
+His will was proved at the Principal Registry by Ellen Hanrahan of 50 Richmond Place, Dublin, Widow, the sole-executrix.
+The effects were valued at under £300 (O'Byrne 2001).

 There is a remoteness in the relationship between James, Jr., and the rest of the family.
 His father says in a letter to his son Thomas, dated 26 February 1848 (Palmer Letters 1841-1883), that: